kustomer/magento/README.md

 }
 ```
 Find more detailed instructions [here](http://devdocs.magento.com/guides/v2.2/comp-mgr/install-extensions.html)

+#### Cron

+The extension makes use of a cron job to collect events and send them to Kustomer and thus requires cron to be installed on the Magento server.

+You can check if the cron was installed correctly with `crontab -l`.
+If the cron does not show up, run `bin/magento cron:install` in your Magento dir.
+[This command](https://devdocs.magento.com/guides/v2.4/config-guide/cli/config-cli-subcommands-cron.html) is available with Magento 2.2.

 ### Setup
 Use of this extension requires an active Kustomer subscription.
 More information about Kustomer can be found on our [website](https://www.kustomer.com).